-The manager and the staff demonstrated their commitment to the service and were motivated to make improvements to ensure they continued to support children to reach their full potential.
-There were quality assurance systems in place, including self evaluation and an improvement plan, to ensure that the quality of the service was monitored and assessed in a focussed and meaningful way.
+The manager and staff demonstrated their commitment to the service and were motivated to make improvements to ensure they continued to support children to reach their full potential.
+There were quality assurance systems in place, including self evaluation and an improvement plan, to ensure that the quality of the service was monitored and assessed in a focused and meaningful way.
 There was a quality assurance calendar in place that ensured purposeful audits of various aspects of the nursery were routinely carried out.
 The manager was a regular visitor to the nursery to monitor the setting and observe staff practice to ensure children received high quality play and learning experiences.
 The manager also met with staff to discuss the continuous improvement of the service to secure progression and positive outcomes for children.
-As well as monitoring visits completed by the manager, staff from the local authority's central early years team completed regular observation and monitoring visits.

-The manager recognised the value of staff regularly coming together.
-There were regular staff meetings which provided time for the manager and all staff to reflect on their practice, identifying what they do well for children in their care and highlight areas for development across the service.
-It was also a time for staff to share good practice and discuss the impact of any training they had completed.
+There were regular staff meetings which provided time for the manager and all staff to reflect on their practice, identifying what they do well for children in their care, and highlight areas for development across the service.
+This contributed to staff feeling valued and listened to.

-The community ethos of the nursery was reflected in the staff's positive relationships with families.
-Engaging children and their families in the ongoing evaluation and improvement of the service was a important to the manager and staff.
-They had established positive working relationships with families which supported regular communication through daily informal verbal feedback and online platforms.
+The community ethos of the nursery was reflected in the manager and staff's positive relationships with families.
+Engaging children and their families in the ongoing evaluation and improvement of the service was important to the manager and staff.
+They had established positive working relationships with families which supported regular communication through daily informal verbal feedback.
+Parents were also invited to 'stay and play' sessions which offered another opportunity for them to provide feedback about the service provided to their children.